needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 If you use the Universal Render Pipeline (URP) or the High-Definition Render Pipeline (HDRP), you must call `RenderToScreen` in the `RenderPipelineManager.endFrameRendering` or `RenderPipelineManager.endContextRendering` callbacks.
 Refer to [Rendering.RenderPipelineManager](https://docs.unity3d.com/ScriptReference/Rendering.RenderPipelineManager.html) for more information.

-Refer to the `RunModelOnFullScreen` example in the [sample scripts](package-samples.md) for an example.
+Refer to the `Copy a texture tensor to the screen` example in the [sample scripts](package-samples.md) for an example.

 ## Override shape and layout